Easy Shrimp Scampi Recipe without Wine

 This easy Shrimp Scampi recipe is made without wine for a family-friendly meal.
 It’s a healthy, low carb recipe made with zucchini noodles instead of traditional pasta.

-For another dinner idea, check out my Chicken Satay Recipe.
+For more dinner ideas, check out my Chicken Satay Recipe and Copycat Olive Garden Minestrone Soup.
 And try my Wacky Cake for dessert!

 Shrimp Scampi Recipe without Wine